Justice League Action: Episodes

-Season 1 (2016–2018)
+Season 1 (2016–18)

-Justice League Action Shorts
+Justice League Action Shorts (2017)

 A short-form web series, "Justice League Action Shorts", began airing on the DC Kids' YouTube channel on June 29, 2017.

-Broadcast
+Showings

-Justice League Action premiered on Cartoon Network UK on November 26, 2016, and on Cartoon Network in the USA on December 16, 2016.
-Justice League Action also premiered on Cartoon Network Australia on March 18, 2017, and premiered on Cartoon Network Philippines on March 25, 2017.
+Justice League Action premiered on Cartoon Network UK on November 26, 2016, and on Cartoon Network in the USA on December 16.
+In 2017, Justice League Action premiered on Cartoon Network Australia on March 18, and premiered on Cartoon Network Philippines on March 25.

 Promotion

 McDonald's Happy Meal toys were distributed to coincide with the show's release on September 20, 2016 in the United States only.